kubedb/docs/docs/guides/mongodb/gitops/gitops.md

           organizationalUnits:
             - client
 ```
 Add `sslMode` and `tls` fields in the spec.
 Commit the changes and push to your Git repository.
-Your repository is synced with `ArgoCD` and the `MongoDB` CR is updated in your cluster.
+Your repository has been successfully synchronized with ArgoCD.
+The `MongoDB` CR has been updated, and both the `issuer` and the corresponding `secret` have been created in the cluster.

 Now, `gitops` operator will detect the tls changes and create a `ReconfigureTLS` ElasticsearchOpsRequest to update the `MongoDB` database tls.
 List the resources created by `gitops` operator in the `demo` namespace.